antonioandrade/docker-compose/README.md

 # docker-compose formulas
-Just a bunch of formulas for docker, have fun.
+Just a bunch of formulas for docker.
+Have fun.